 When Gutenberg set to work on his vision of a faster printing method, a traditional way of printing books was already available.
 Called the block printing method, this method was very slow.

-Gutenberg also invented a special matrix which enabled the operator of the press to quickly rearrange the letters on the template and get them to print.
+Gutenberg also invented a special matrix that enabled the operator of the press to quickly rearrange the letters on the template and get them to print.
 This matrix made it possible for the new press created by Gutenberg to significantly speed up the printing process.

-Another exceptional achievement of Gutenberg in creating the press was the use of a new oil-based ink, as opposed to the water-based ink which was previously used.
+Another exceptional achievement of Gutenberg in creating the press was the use of new oil-based ink, as opposed to the water-based ink which was previously used.
 Oil-based ink was more durable and offered a more solid and clear print.

-Over time, all this contributed to the widespread proliferation of Renaissance ideas, a resurgence of scientific thought and literary activities throughout Europe.
+Over time, all this contributed to the widespread proliferation of Renaissance ideas, and a resurgence of scientific thought and literary activities throughout Europe.

-The Renaissance in Europe was marked by the widespread proliferation of the classical Roman and Greek texts.
+The Renaissance in Europe was marked by the widespread proliferation of classical Roman and Greek texts.
 Until the invention of the Gutenberg Press, such texts were typically available only to the rich nobility who owned the rare copies in their personal collections.

 Learn More about the Gutenberg Press and the Renaissance at Wikipedia